gkhays/kafka-poc/README.md

 https://fast-data-dev.demo.landoop.com/

 The organization has changed its name from Landoop to LensesIO.
-The images is here:
+The image is here:

 https://github.com/lensesio/fast-data-dev